Image: Jorge Lizalde, Studio Cano

 2. Am I eligible to apply?

-The CCL project has a focus on arts and cultural professionals working in the European Economic Area (EEA).
-However, anyone working in the arts and culture internationally is welcome to apply.
+The CCL pilot programme (2017-2019) had a focus on arts and cultural professionals working in the European Economic Area (EEA), with some places allocated for professionals working in the arts and culture internationally.

 3. What are the course requirements?